hadeelhsaad/hadeelhsaad.github.io/content/outreach/_index.md

     content:
       title: ""
       text: |
-        My path into science was shaped by museums and mentorship.
-I believe science should not be restricted to traditional academic settings, so you can often find me working with students in the classroom, sharing fossils with museum visitors, or conducting fieldwork.
+       I would not be a scientist if it were not for museums and mentorship in my life.
+I believe science should not be restricted to traditional academic settings, so you can often find me teaching students or sharing fossils with museum visitors.

         Here, I provide a brief overview of the experiences that have shaped my commitment to making scientific knowledge accessible to the public.
 For a complete list of my activities, please see my CV.